Planet Waves

 Planet Waves is the fourteenth studio album by American singer-songwriter Bob Dylan, released on January 17, 1974, by Asylum Records in the United States and Island Records in the United Kingdom.

-Dylan is supported on the album by longtime collaborators the Band, with whom he embarked on a major reunion tour (documented on the live album Before the Flood) following its release.
+Dylan is supported on the album by longtime collaborators the Band, with whom he embarked on a major reunion tour (documented on the 1974 live album Before the Flood, and then The Live 1974 Recordings box set and sampler, released in 2024).
 With a successful tour and a host of publicity, Planet Waves was a hit, enjoying a brief stay at on the US Billboard charts—a first for the artist—and in the UK.
 Reviews were generally positive; critics were not as negative as they had been with some then-recent Bob Dylan albums (namely Self Portrait and Dylan) but still not enthusiastic for the album's brand of laid-back roots rock, but it was nevertheless considered an improvement over those albums.

 The album was originally set to be titled Ceremonies of the Horsemen, a reference to the song "Love Minus Zero/No Limit", from the 1965 album Bringing It All Back Home; the release was delayed two weeks when Dylan decided to change the title at the last minute.
 Another, earlier, working title was Wedding Song.